 Disturbing trend: big brands pimping Facebook “Likes”

 B.L.
 Ochman gives us an alternate view of forcing the “Like” by offering an incentive.
 A disturbing and abhorrent trend has emerged on Facebook, where big brands force visitors to “Like” their page in return for a gift, coupon, or special access to promotions or contests.

 Guest post by Andrew Blakeley.
-He said “This morning my yoghurt told me to find it on Facebook.
-It didn’t tell me why, it just told me to find it.
-Why on Earth would I want to find a yoghurt on Facebook?
-It’s a yoghurt!”
+He said “This morning my yogurt told me to find it on Facebook.
+It didn’t tell me why it just told me to find it.
+Why on Earth would I want to find a yogurt on Facebook?
+It’s a yogurt!”
 This what to give people a reason to click on Like button.

 How to Setup a Welcome Page

 Francisco Rosales from Social Mouths helping us how to create own Facebook iFrame Application in an easy way.

 Tim Ware at HyperArts is a great resource if you are going to build your own iFrame Application.
 This is a series of tutorials to help you get started with using iFrame applications on your Fan Page.
 As well, he has a very nice easy iFrame application called TabPress if you don’t want to build your own.

 If you need more reference material on how to create your own Facebook iFrame Application, Kim Woodbridge of (Anti) Social Development also takes you through the steps.